 Our First Commission

-Panel’s identity was handmade by artist Mick Peter using plywood, panel pins and plastic.
+Panel’s graphic identity was handmade by artist Mick Peter using plywood, panel pins and plastic.

 At once both a sculpture and a logo, it reflects our interest in the interplay between material culture and digital graphic design communication, capturing the individual personality of a signature.